arora4248/ProteomicsofPhysicalActivity2024/README.md

 &nbsp;

 &nbsp;
-MR results are available under MR assosc
+MR results are available in MR assocs

 | PA on Proteins      | Proteins on PA      |